AlanLuu/lox-go/doc/http.md

 - `http.postText(url, text, [headers])`, which sends an HTTP POST request to the specified URL along with the body text specified as a string and returns an HTTP response object.
 If the headers dictionary is specified, all headers in the dictionary are sent with the request
     - The body text is sent with a `Content-Type` of `text/plain` if it is nonempty
     - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
+- `http.request(method, url, body, [headers])`, which sends an HTTP request with the specified method as a string to the specified URL along with the body parameter.
+If the headers dictionary is specified, all headers in the dictionary are sent with the request
+    - The body parameter can be one of the following types:
+        - Buffer, which is sent with a `Content-Type` of `application/octet-stream` if it is nonempty
+        - Dictionary, which is sent with a `Content-Type` of `application/json`
+            - The dictionary's keys must only be strings and its values must be valid JSON values or else a runtime error is thrown
+            - `JSON.stringify` is used to convert the dictionary into a JSON string, so a runtime error is thrown if that method is missing
+        - String, which is sent with a `Content-Type` of `text/plain` if it is nonempty
+        - If the method is equal to `GET` or `HEAD`, the body parameter must be `nil` or else a runtime error is thrown
+    - The headers dictionary must be empty or only contain strings or else a runtime error is thrown
 - `http.serve([path], port)`, which starts an HTTP server that serves all files and directories in the specified directory path on the specified port number.
 If the path is omitted, the current working directory's path is used as the path to serve
     - On success, this method blocks until it is interrupted using Ctrl+C, in which case the server is shut down and a runtime error is thrown